Low-Sugar and Gluten-Free Cranberry Apple Crumble (Video)

 - If you’re not dieting this would be great with whipped cream or ice cream on top.

-I used to use Stevia-in-the-Raw Granulated Sweetener with a small bit of brown sugar for this recipe, but now I’d make it with Golden Monkfruit Sweetener (affiliate link).
+I used to use Stevia-in-the-Raw Granulated Sweetener with a small bit of brown sugar for this recipe, but now I'd make it with Golden Monkfruit Sweetener (affiliate link).
+Use butter instead of coconut oil if you prefer.

 Recipe adapted from Low Sugar Pumpkin Apple Crumble.